mshockwave/gross/src/CodeGen/README.md

 2. Parameters are stored in `R2`,`R3`,`R4`, and `R5`.
 If there are more parameters, push the rest to the stack.
 3. Execute `BSR`, which will save return address to `R31` and jump to target procedure.
 4. Save the current stack position to frame pointer(`R28`).
-5. Reserve stack slots for local variable and start the procedure.
+5. Reserve stack slots for local variables and/or register spilling slots.
 6. Procedure need to save value of `R6`, `R7`, `R8`, and `R9` (i.e. callee-saved registers).
 7. Store return value in `R1`.
 8. Before exiting: